All forms must be printed, signed, and turned into the Registrar’s Office to be official.

 |Summer Term / October||March 25|

 |Spring Term / May||December 15|

-Permission to Walk in Commencement: Students who will not complete their programs until Summer or Fall 2020 may petition to join the 2020 Commencement with a Permission to Walk Form.
-Complete the form, attach the Degree Audit, and submit to the Registrar’s Office (email@example.com).
-Approved Permission to Walk students will not have their names printed in the 2020 Commencement program; their names will be printed in the 2021 Commencement program.
+Permission to Attend Commencement: Students who will not complete their programs until Summer or Fall 2021 may petition to join the 2021 Commencement with a Permission to Attend Form.
+Approved Permission to Attend students will not have their names printed in the 2021 Commencement program; their names will be printed in the 2022 Commencement program.

-The deadline to apply for Permission to Walk is March 9, 2020.
+The deadline to apply for Permission to Attend is February 1, 2021.
 Additional information is on the Commencement Ceremony page.

 Leave of Absence / Withdrawal / Re-Admission

 - A student in good academic standing (min.
 2.000 for undergrad, min.
 3.000 for graduate) may be absent from Pratt Institute for one or two semesters.